sagnikc395/sagnikc395/README.md

 # hey, this is Sagnik

-i'm currently doing masters in computer science in UMass Amherst.
+i’m currently pursuing my Master’s in Computer Science at UMass Amherst.

-my current research interests are how to make reasoning better for small world models, and how we can fine tune small models to learn more ontologically diverse data and making them better for Medical QA.
+lately, I’ve been fascinated by how small language models reason — how we can help them think more reliably, and how fine-tuning them on ontologically diverse data might make them better at understanding complex, domain-specific questions, especially in medical QA.

-currently trying to get back into writing and publishing my ideas and thoughts as much as possible and making it open source , checkout my notes on [things im reading / blog posts / ideas etc.](https://sagnikc395.github.io/notes).
+i’ve been trying to get back into writing more regularly — sharing notes, ideas, and half-formed thoughts as I explore new papers and projects.
+Most of it’s open source, so feel free to check out my [blog / notes](https://sagnikc395.github.io/notes).